shrutiahuja/shrutiahuja.github.io/_pages/about.md

 ## A brief overview of my Ph.D. research

-*Developing a robust, low-cost end-to-end wastewater surveillance system using ENIG-PCB electrodes for LMICs*
+*Developing a robust, low-cost end-to-end wastewater surveillance system for LMICs*

 - **Paper-based pathogen concentration and nucleic-acid extraction from wastewater**
   - Developed rapid, low-cost paper-based pathogen capture and nucleic acid isolation from sub-millilitre (dipstick) to larger wastewater volumes (PTFE membrane filtration) with minimal preprocessing, achieving recovery comparable to commercial extraction kits without compromising amplification efficiency.
-Performed temporal surveillance to correlate PMMoV viral load with population density.
+Performed temporal surveillance to correlate pepper mild mottle virus (PMMoV) load with population density.
 Successfully detected SARS-CoV-2, *E.coli*, and bacteriophage Phi6.

 - **Product validation: Assessing reproducibility of paper-based nucleic-acid extraction for field deployment using multi-operator variability studies**

   - Conducted multi-operator two-way ANOVA and crossed Gage repeatability and reproducibility statistical analysis to ensure that the manual nature of the paper dipstick method had acceptable variability as per industrial standards across users and wastewater samples.
+The method resulted in ~20% total variability, well below the industrial benchmark of 30%, supporting its suitability for field use.

 - **Electrochemical sensing for nucleic-acid detection using Electroless Nickel Immersion Gold (ENIG) PCB electrodes**